ericbutler555/resume-react/README.md

 ## Included Features

-- Functional components to make sections modular and scope styles
+- Function components to make sections modular and scope styles
 - `useState` hooks to initialize and set data variables
 - `useEffect` hooks to update variable state on component render
 - `fetch()` to make API calls to pull data into components